-Disclosure Requirements Compliance Description of Approach the independent chair or lead independent director, and describe his or her role and responsibilities.
-If the Board has neither a chair that is independent nor a lead member that is independent, describe what the Board does to provide leadership for its independent directors. the Chairman to focus on the strategic direction of the Company and its governance.
-See Section 1(e) above. (g) Disclose the attendance record of each director for all Board meetings held since the beginning of the most recently completed financial year.
-Yes This information is provided under the heading "Election of Directors - Directors Attendance Record" of this Proxy Circular.
-2. Board Mandate Disclose the text of the Board's written mandate.
-If the Board does not have a written mandate, describe how the Board delineates its role and responsibilities.
-Yes The mandate of the Board is reproduced under Schedule B to this Proxy Circular.
-3. Position Descriptions (a) Disclose whether or not the Board has developed written position descriptions for the chair of the Board and the chair of each Board committee.
-If the Board has not developed written position descriptions for the chair and/or the chair of each Board committee, briefly describe how the Board delineates the role and responsibilities of each such position.
-Yes The Board has developed and adopted a written position description for the Chairman of the Board, which provides that the Executive Chairman, among other things, reviews annually the strategic initiatives of management, sets the Board meeting agendas, reviews the shareholder communication plan and spearheads the annual Board assessment process.
+Disclosure Requirements

+Compliance

+Description of Approach

+has not developed written position descriptions for the chair and/or the chair of each Board committee, briefly describe how the Board delineates the role and responsibilities of each such position.

+things, reviews annually the strategic initiatives of management, sets the Board meeting agendas, reviews the shareholder communication plan and spearheads the annual Board assessment process.

 As the Board is of the view that the role and duties of the Chair of each of the Audit Committee, Compensation Committee and the Nominating Committee are adequately delineated in the charters of each committee, it has not developed a separate written description for these positions.
 The Board reviews the mandate of each committee on an annual basis.

 The Audit Committee Charter provides that the Chair is appointed by the Board from among the Audit Committee members at the time of the annual appointment of members of the Audit Committee.
 The Chair, in consultation with the Executive Chairman, the CEO, CFO and the Corporate Secretary, determines the frequency, dates and locations of meetings of the Audit Committee.
 The Chair of the Audit Committee presides over all meetings at which he or she is present, coordinates the Audit Committee's compliance with its mandate, develops the Audit Committee's annual work plan and meeting agendas with management to ensure that all business requiring Audit Committee approval is tabled and provides reports of the Audit Committee to the Board as required at regular Board meetings.

 The Compensation Committee Charter provides that the Chair is appointed by the Board from among the Compensation Committee members at the time of the annual appointment of members of the Compensation Committee.
-The Chair, in consultation with the Executive Chairman, CEO, CFO and the Corporate Secretary, determines the frequency, dates and locations of meetings of the Compensation
+The Chair, in consultation with the Executive Chairman, CEO, CFO and the Corporate Secretary, determines the frequency, dates and locations of meetings of the Compensation Committee.
+The Chair of